Distressed Debt

 Trading Strategies in Distressed Debt

-The most straightforward strategy is passive distressed debt investing — buying bonds or loans at a significant discount to face value, holding through the restructuring process, and receiving the reorganization consideration — cash, new debt, equity in the reorganized company, or some combination — at exit.
+The most straightforward strategy is passive distressed debt investing — buying bonds or loans at a significant discount to face value, holding through the restructuring process, and receiving the reorganization consideration at exit.
 The return on this strategy depends on the accuracy of recovery analysis and the speed of resolution.
-If the restructuring is completed quickly and the recovery is higher than the purchase price implied, the investor generates a strong risk-adjusted return.
-If the restructuring is prolonged, contested, and produces lower recoveries than anticipated, the outcome can be poor.
-Patience, legal sophistication, and the analytical ability to distinguish between situations where the expected recovery is well above the trading price and those where apparent cheapness reflects genuine risk of poor outcomes are the essential skills in this strategy.
+Patience, legal sophistication, and the analytical ability to distinguish between situations where the expected recovery is well above the trading price and those where apparent cheapness reflects genuine risk of poor outcomes are the essential skills.

 Active or loan-to-own investing takes a more aggressive approach, seeking to accumulate sufficient positions in the fulcrum security — or in senior secured debt that can be converted into fulcrum exposure through negotiation — to obtain equity ownership of the reorganized company as the primary outcome.
-This strategy treats the restructuring process not as an event to be endured but as a transaction to be engineered, and the distressed investor's objective is not to receive cash at par but to take control of a business at a price that reflects the distressed valuation of its debt rather than the going-concern value of its equity.
+This strategy treats the restructuring process not as an event to be endured but as a transaction to be engineered.
 Loan-to-own investing requires the full range of private equity analytical skills — operational assessment, management evaluation, post-reorganization business planning — in addition to the distressed debt and legal expertise required to navigate the restructuring process.
-The leading practitioners in this space blur the boundary between distressed debt investing and control-oriented private equity, and many of the largest alternative asset managers operate across both strategies simultaneously.
+Oaktree's approach in the post-2008 cycle, and Apollo's approach in Caesars, illustrate both ends of this spectrum: Oaktree as a creditor seeking maximum recovery in an orderly process, Apollo as a private equity sponsor seeking to preserve equity value through the same process.

 https://www.oaktreecapital.com

-Short-duration distressed trading — sometimes called the trading book approach — involves accumulating positions in distressed credits where the investor believes the market is mispricing the probability or timing of a specific catalyst: a restructuring announcement, a regulatory decision, an asset sale, or a litigation outcome.
+Short-duration distressed trading involves accumulating positions in distressed credits where the investor believes the market is mispricing the probability or timing of a specific catalyst.
 This strategy is less focused on the long-term recovery value and more focused on the near-term repricing that a specific event will cause.
-It requires rapid analytical judgment, the ability to size and execute positions in illiquid markets without moving prices against oneself, and the discipline to exit when the anticipated catalyst fails to materialize or when the risk-reward has deteriorated.

-Distressed-for-control strategies in the credit markets frequently intersect with activism — the use of creditor rights, committee positions, and legal leverage to influence the outcome of a restructuring in ways that benefit specific holders.
+Distressed-for-control strategies frequently intersect with activism — the use of creditor rights, committee positions, and legal leverage to influence the outcome of a restructuring in ways that benefit specific holders.
 An investor who owns a blocking position in a class of debt — typically defined as one-third of the outstanding amount, sufficient to prevent a cram-down — can exercise significant negotiating leverage over the terms of a reorganization plan.
-Creditor activism in distressed situations is a legitimate and powerful strategy, but it requires careful management of the legal and reputational risks associated with aggressive creditor behavior, particularly in situations involving employee constituencies, regulatory oversight, or public-interest considerations.

 https://www.abi.org